“Zeppo!” “Harpo!” “Chico!” “Groucho!”

-Supervision by Jack King; Animation by Don Williams and Paul Smith; Musical Score by Bernard Brown.
-A Looney Tune released on September 21, 1935.
+Supervision by Jack King; Animation by Frank Tipper and Ben Clopton; Music by Norman Spencer.
+A Looney Tune released on December 12, 1934.

 Buddy sings as he walks.
 And he walks wherever he wants.
 In and out of doors, up steps, and onto railings.
 Of course, this doesn’t bother anyone since no one seems to be around.
 Nearly ever other in this cartoon is hanging out at the famed “Cantina El Moocher.”
 The best place for a nap.
 Not because any and all happenings there are boring, but rather, it’s just that were in Mexico, where everyone sleeps.
 Stereotyping is fun!
 (Although it really shouldn’t be.
 Ask someone to punish you if you continue to do so in spite of my warnings.)

 Well, Buddy, you’ve still got a bit of time before Warners washes any traces of you they can find off the Earth, how will you entertain with a bunch of laze-abouts?
 Oh, you’ll just pop a coin in the piano player’s mouth and things will get jiving?
 Why didn’t I think of that.
 Now that we’ve got some more music playing, we can hear our slightly offensive song.
 (Having never been to Mexico, I can only assume that they don’t add an “a” suffix to most of their words.)